move-lab-archive/beatthetraffic/README.md

   "city": "stuttgart",
   "level": 3, // Should be 1, 2 or 3
-  "levelName": "Stuttgart STR.", // Label that is displayed in the game "playbackRate": 1.2, // If you want to speed up the video "videoFPS": 30, // The video FPS "trackerAndDetectionsFPS": 30, // The FPS of the YOLO / Tracker data, should be the same as the videoFPS "originalResolution": {
+  "levelName": "Stuttgart STR.", // Label that is displayed in the game "playbackRate": 1.2, // OPTIONAL FIELD (default: 1) If you want to speed up the video "videoFPS": 30, // OPTIONAL FIELD (default: 30) The video FPS "trackerAndDetectionsFPS": 30, // OPTIONAL FIELD (default: 30) The FPS of the YOLO / Tracker data, should be the same as the videoFPS
+  "originalResolution": {
-    // The resolution on which we ran the YOLO detections and tracker "w": 1920,
+    // OPTIONAL FIELD : The resolution on which we ran the YOLO detections and tracker
+    // Default to 1920x1080
+    "w": 1920,
     "h": 1080
   },